Home

 Raspberry plants can be divided into categories based on the season in which they produce fruit, or based on their colour.

-Raspberry varieties which produce fruit only in the summer are called "summer-bearing raspberries", and raspberries which produce fruit in the summer as well as in the fall are called "every-bearing raspberries".
+Raspberry varieties which produce fruit only in the summer are called "summer-bearing raspberries", and raspberries which produce fruit in the summer as well as in the fall are called "ever-bearing raspberries".

 Black and purple raspberries are generally known under the name of black raspberry, just as red and yellow raspberries are usually known as red raspberries.
 Black and purple raspberries are closely related to the reds, although they are larger and more productive and greatly tolerant of heat.
 They are however, less resistant to cold climates.